attackzero/ctf_writeups/hackthebox/canape/canape.md

 ![web site](screenshots/1_website.png)

-After poking around, there are no obvious vulnerabilities, so let's take a look at the git repository that nmap found for us:
+After poking around, there are no obvious vulnerabilities.

+Let's take a look at the git repository that nmap found for us:

 ![git repository](screenshots/2_.git_listing.PNG)